huijing/slides/63-moz-roadshow-eu-2019/README.md

 # Understanding modern CSS layouts with Firefox DevTools

+Hello, everyone!
+I'm really glad to be here in Nuremburg with all of you this evening.
+It's my first time here, the weather is much nicer than back home, to be honest.
+Thank you all for turning out to this first stop on the Mozilla Developer Roadshow.

+I'll be sharing with you some of my favourite things about the Firefox DevTools and how they've helped me better understand some of the powerful, new CSS layout techniques.
+So let's get started.

 ## On how cool DevTools console can be

 I learned a lot about the DevTools from my good friend and fellow TechSpeaker, Alex Lakatos.
-One of the things that stood out to me most was that the DevTools console can totally be styled up with CSS.
-But just like support of CSS on actual web pages differs between browsers, this is also the case of CSS support in the console.
+One of the things that stood out to me most was that CSS applies to the DevTools console, just like a web page.
+Maybe too much like a web page.

-Case in point, this fancy CSS-only talk title in the console.
+Because, like support of CSS on actual web pages differs between browsers, this is also the case of CSS support in the console.
+So I've made this fancy CSS-only talk title in the console.
 This is what it looks like in Chrome.
 And what it looks like the Safari.
 Looks way better in Firefox, but that's just my opinion.

 I also love emojis, and these pretty much some up who I am as a person.
 If you're curious about any of them, you can ask me about them later.
-Finally, more proof that Firefox supports the most CSS properties in the console.
-I mean, come on, it's vertical writing in your console.
-I love it.
+Finally, I wanted to make a point that Firefox supports the most CSS properties in the console.
+The ability to do vertical writing easily is one of my favourite things about the web.
+So I love this.

 ## On modern CSS layouts